vasu31dev/playwright-ts/docs/Utilities.md

 ### Locator Utilities

-The `locatorutils` module provides a set of utility functions that identify locators in different ways in Playwright.
+The `locator-utils` module provides a set of utility functions that identify locators in different ways in Playwright.
 Locators are used to identify elements on a web page.
 They are essential for interacting with web elements and performing actions on them, such as clicking a button or entering text into a form field.

 ```typescript
 import {